Capture Words in Nature

 Animation showing the relative sizes or sand, silt, and clay with the size of the words while also showing images of them.

-Seeing the different particles, along with their relative size in the GIF above, really a strong connection to the material.
-The overwhelmingly positive response I received meant having them create their own for our next unit was a must!
+Seeing the different particles and their relative size in the GIF above allowed them to develop a strong connection to the material.
+The overwhelmingly positive response I received meant having them create their own examples for our next unit was a must!

 Making Word Art

-To start this activity, my students and I took a walk around our school’s campus to capture as many pictures of different plants/flowers as possible.
+To start this activity, my students and I walked around our school’s campus to capture as many pictures of different plants/flowers as possible.
 We were beginning to discuss plant anatomy, so this was a great way to engage them.

 Screenshot of a camera reel full of images of different plants.